gitrohitjain/nlp-machine-translation/README.md

 Translated Sentence (english): a boat carrying several men is pulled to shore by a large team of horses.

 ----------
+Translation of same input german sentence of the internet:-

 Google translation: a boat with several men on it is being pulled ashore by a large team of horses.

 Microsoft translation: a boat with several men on it is pulled by a large horse team to the shore.

 Training loss after 100 epochs: 0.25